 Prerequisite: one philosophy course or by permission.
-Offered as needed.

 313 Moral Psychology.

-Fall (4), Spring (4).

 Examination of selected issues in moral psychology, the philosophical study of the psychic capacities involved in moral life.
 Topics have included moral perception, moral imagination, the nature of emotions, the scope of empathy, and self-deception.

 Prerequisite: One course in Philosophy.

-Offered in alternate years.